Cat Information

 It is believed that up to two thirds of all cats over the age of five will suffer from FORLs at some stage.

-What are the symptoms of bad teeth in cats?
+What are the symptoms of tooth decay in cats?

 FORLs cause a great deal of pain.
-The pain may be so intense that even under general anesthetic the cat may twitch when the tooth is probed.
+The pain may be so intense that even under general anaesthetic the cat may twitch when the tooth is probed.

 The first symptom you may notice may be the cat's reluctance to eat.
 Any pressure on the tooth is extremely painful.
 The cat may be very hungry and will attempt to eat but drops the food when he gets it in his mouth.